hashgraph/hedera-services/docs/design/app/workflows.md

 ### Query Workflow

-The query workflow is by far the most complex workflow.
+The query workflow is quite complex.
 Unlike transaction processing, it is not split into several phases, but covers the whole query from receiving the request until sending the response.
 Also, a query typically contains a `CryptoTransfer` to cover the costs.

 ![Diagram of query worflow](images/Query%20Workflow.svg)

 When a query arrives at the HAPI-endpoint, the byte-buffer that contains the query is sent to the query workflow.
 The gRPC-server is responsible for `Thread`-management.
 The query-workflow is single-threaded, but multiple calls can run in parallel.